Table of contents

 Now comes the fun part—making your first sale.
 To do this, you’re (obviously) going to need a way to accept payments.
 Do your research, but any solution you go with should be affordable and easy to set up.
 It should also accept credit cards and debit cards and have no complicated fees.

-People are increasingly ditching paper bills and opting for plastic, and the rise of contactless shows no sign of stopping.
-So if you don’t accept cards, you’re likely to miss out on some sales.
+In person, people are increasingly ditching notes and coins and opting for card payments, and the rise of contactless shows no sign of stopping.
+If you don’t accept cards, you’re likely to miss out on some sales.
 The Square Reader, which accepts all major credit cards and contactless methods like Apple Pay, lets you securely accept card payments everywhere.
-The reader is just £19 + VAT, and you pay just 1.75% per card present transaction.
+The card reader is just £16 + VAT, and you pay just 1.75% per card present transaction.